 Use evaluations to point you confidently in the direction you ought to go.
 Other uses of an organizational evaluation are;

-uncovering and more clearly articulating challenges to tackle, actions to take, and why, plus
+uncover and more clearly articulate which challenges to tackle, actions to take, and why, plus

 Program Review Service

 Are you utilizing a training program you are not sure if its evidence-based (EB)?
 Are your people running a program at your agency that you just not sure if its a valid EB program?
 Do you sometimes wonder if a program you are considering is evidence-based?